studersi/test-4/tutorial-8/README.md

-##Tutorial 8 - Handling False Positives with the OWASP ModSecurity Core Rule Set
+##Handling False Positives with the OWASP ModSecurity Core Rule Set

 ###What are we doing?